Nishant-afk/Nishant-afk/README.md

 - 👋 Hi, I’m @Nishant-afk
-A beginner in coding
+I am coder
 Looking to learn new things
-Mainly into C/C++, Java and Python(Learning More!)
+I know C/C++, Java and Python(Learning More!)
-Developed interest in Web Development 👩‍💻.
+Interest in Web Development 👩‍💻.
+My skills include HTML, CSS, Javascript
 Also interseted in gaming.

 <!---